-It was the Spring of 2011, I was volunteering as a treasurer for a non-profit organization.
+It was the Spring of 2011; I was volunteering as a treasurer for a non-profit organization.
 My motivation was to hone my accounting skills while expanding my network.
-It was going well for the most part except for one small problem.
+It was going well for the most part, except for one small problem.
 One of the old members started giving me unsolicited advice on how to do my job.
 At first, I tried to ignore her, but eventually, it pushed me over the edge.
 Being relatively new to the team, I decided to talk to someone I trusted.

 Fortunately, this trusted member was a coach.
 She empathized with me that the other member wasn’t being respectful.
 Then she asked, “Why does it bother you so much”?
 I felt indignant, “What do you mean!
-She is constantly pestering me, why wouldn’t I!”
-I didn’t say it out loud though.
+She is constantly pestering me; why wouldn’t I!”
+I didn’t say it out loud, though.
 Later I vented more with a friend.
 As my emotions settled a bit, I started pondering, “Why did it bother me so much?”

 Someone said something, and it was me who brought it inside.
 In the treasurer role, I was stretching myself; I wanted to prove my competence.
 Maybe I was implicitly seeking approval about my performance.
 When I got the unsolicited advice instead, I immediately concluded that I was not doing a good job.
 Since I did not consider myself to be good enough, I was susceptible to any external sign supporting that belief!

 What a discovery!
-It bothered me because I had the critic inside me.
+It bothered me because I had a critic inside me.
 Finally, I had something I could work on.
 Thank you, my coach, for asking the hard question — “Why does it bother you?”
 It has become a great tool for me to dig into the root cause whenever someone’s opinion affects me significantly.